OpenCollarTeam/opencollarteam.github.io/docs/How-To-Update-Your-OpenCollar.md

 * Rez the updater.
 * Go to Help / About and Press Update
 * The update will begin.

+**NOTE**: the V 7.4 updater moves all scripts and contents to the root prim.
+You will not be able to roll back this update easily with an older updater.
+If you think you might want your old version back, save a copy.

 # Building from Scratch